jeffbr13/benjeffrey.com/cv.md

 I was on the school's Tech Crew, issued with a polo-shirt and a few instruction manuals, and given control of the sound-board for all major productions during my last year in the Sixth Form.
-I also set up sound for a friend's band a couple of times, and got paid in pints.
-That was pretty fun, too!
+I also set up sound for a friend's band a couple of times, and got paid in pints, which was pretty fun, too!